Georgian Opposition Calls For Snap Polls After PM Resigns - UrduPoint

 "Corruption is flourishing and you don't know which party or politician to trust," said 24-year-old filmmaker Ana Bedia.

-He has been charged with "organising mass violence" during the protests and is facing up to nine years in prison.
+He has been charged with "organising mass violence" during the protests and faces up to nine years in prison.

 Melia, 41, rejects the case as politically motivated and his supporters have vowed to obstruct police if they move to arrest him.